-Processing is particularly easy since the product is delivered ready to use.
+Processing is particularly easy since CAF 5661 is delivered ready to use.

 Application is generally carried out using robot application equipment.
 Manual application can be considered for wet gasketing techniques.

 CAF 5661 can be used for various types of gasketing and bonding:

 One bead of CAF 5661 is placed on one of the two parts to be assembled.
 Assembly is immediate and must be carried out before a skin forms.